jperal720/2025-DE-end-to-end/kafka-client/debezium-postgres-source-connector/README.md

 The envrionment variables set for the kafka configuration can be found on the ~/docker-compose.yaml under the debezium service.

-Note: Since we used Avro converters for both keys and value payloads of the logs, we had to setup a series of dependencies on the custom build [see here for more details] (https://debezium.io/documentation/reference/stable/configuration/avro.html).
+Note: Since we used Avro converters for both keys and value payloads of the logs, we had to setup a series of dependencies on the custom build [see here for more details](https://debezium.io/documentation/reference/stable/configuration/avro.html).

 ### init-config.sh